localstack/docs/content/en/user-guide/aws/serverlessrepo/index.md

 Replace `<application-id>` with the Application ID of your SAM application that you retrieved in the previous step.

 You can also create a CloudFormation changeset using the [`CreateCloudFormationChangeSet`](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverlessrepo-how-to-publish.html) API, and then execute the changeset to deploy the SAM application using the [`ExecuteChangeSet`](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ExecuteChangeSet.html) API.

+## Limitations

+- Keep in mind, since the application is only registered in your individual localstack instance, you won't be able to share them with other developers.
+- Currently LocalStack only supports one AWS-hosted application (`"arn:aws:serverlessrepo:us-east-1:297356227824:applications/SecretsManagerRDSPostgreSQLRotationMultiUser`).